Under the Lights podcast: Now available

 The podcast can be found on YouTube, Spotify and Apple Podcasts.
 Just click on one of the options for a direct link to the podcast.

-This week's Game of the Week will send Kyle to the Spain Park at Hoover contest, as the rivals continue their series despite not being region foes this season.
+This week's Game of the Week will send Kyle to the Hewitt-Trussville at Vestavia Hills contest, as the teams begin Class 7A, Region 3 play.

-Also featured is an interview with Oak Mountain quarterback Will O'Dell, who made a monster game en route to the Eagles' win over Briarwood.
+Also featured is an interview with Spain Park head coach Tim Vakakes, who led the Jags to a big win over Hoover in last week's Game of the Week.

-Homewood hosts Briarwood this week, while John Carroll travels to Fairhope to play St. Michael.
+Homewood heads to Mortimer Jordan this week, while John Carroll plays at Carver-Birmingham.

 This link will show you all the ways you can follow our high school football coverage this fall.
 Sports editor Kyle Parmley can be reached at kparmley@starnesmedia.com.